smleroy14/book_recommendations/README.md

 ## Running the application
 ### 1. Getting the predictions

-The make file will set up a vitual environment for you.
+The make file will set up a vitual environment with all the required packages for you.
 However, due to an issue with the surprise package, you will need to install numpy first separately.

 Documented here: https://github.com/NicolasHug/Surprise/issues/188